gulzarsingh12/k8s-prep-notes/troubleshooting.md

    check config file path and entries in file. check configured service inside `/etc/systemd/system`
 - check logs using `journalctl -u kubelet.service`
+  To tail 10 lines of log `journalctl -u kubelet -n 10` To continue logs, pass `-f`

 # Worker Node
 - Check node status `k get nodes` if not ready try describe to see the issue